 If you have a term or cumulative GPA below 3.0, you will be placed on academic probation in your next term of enrollment.
 Academic probation is a temporary status.
 If you are placed on academic probation, you have up to two terms of enrollment in which to restore your GPA to 3.0.
 During that time, you must enroll only in the course(s) for which you received a grade that caused your cumulative or term GPA to drop below 3.0; you may not attempt any other coursework until you earn a grade of B or better in the repeated course(s).
 Failing to restore your GPA to 3.0 or higher or earning any grade below B while on probation will result in academic dismissal.
 If you restore your GPA to 3.0 or higher, you will be returned to good academic standing.
-You should seek guidance and advice from an academic advisor if you are placed on academic probation.
+You should seek placed on academic probation.

-Dismissal
+Academic Dismissal